hengkar/Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 - run_analysis.R: A script for performing the analysis.
 - tidy_data.txt: A tidy data set after performing the analysis.

-This R script performs the following steps, as per the project assignment instructions:
-1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## How to download "UCI HAR Dataset"
 This script assumes that you have already downloaded and unzipped the original Samsung data in a folder called "UCI HAR Dataset".
 If this is not the case, you must first run the script called `run_analysis.R`.
 In your R enviroment, load it: